hughobrien/zfs-remote-mirror/README.md

 I'm specifying a laptop as it's a lot more palatable a device to ask someone to let you keep in their home.
 You can of course use a desktop if you have sufficient charm.

+Please note, that ZFS is designed for serious, enterprise grade environments.
+Using it on older consumer hardware is doing an injustice to its many features, and the kernel will remind you of this on every boot.
+That said, it can be squeezed into this restricted use case, and you can have many of the benefits most important to backup system.
+Though if you can supply more modern hardware, do.
+A system with ECC memory would be a wise investment also.
+Even if it is an older model.

-If you decide to go with older, "previously loved", hardware, do yourself a favour and run a memory test first.
+If you must go with "previously loved", hardware, do yourself a favour and run a memory test first.
 Faulty DIMMs are a heartbreak one only tolerates once.
 [MemTest86+](http://www.memtest.org/) is a good choice, but their ISOs don't work on USB drives, only CDs.
 You could mess about with *gpart* to create a bootable partition manually [(some guidance)](http://forum.canardpc.com/threads/28875-Linux-HOWTO-Boot-Memtest-on-USB-Drive?p=1396798&viewfull=1#post1396798) but the good folks at Canonical added *memtest* to the bootscreen of some Ubuntu installers, which can be dandily *dd*'d to a memory stick.
-I can attest to [14.04.2 LTS (Server)](http://releases.ubuntu.com/trusty/) having this feature.
+I can attest to [14.04.2 LTS (Server)](http://releases.ubuntu.com/trusty/) having this.

-Even fault-free RAM isn't enough, in an ideal world, we'd be using ECC memory on everything, but you and I have had the misfortune to be born into this world, so we're going to have to make do.
-Unlike a heavily trafficked NAS box however, the modest usage profile of this system and the fact that it only holds copies of data stored elsewhere means we're probably okay.

 **Note:** The current FreeBSD RaspberryPi images do not include the ZFS kernel modules by default.
 It's possible to [build your own images](https://wiki.freebsd.org/FreeBSD/arm/Raspberry%20Pi) however.
 Why not mirror the drives locally?